symbol-os/symbol-os-promo/README.md

 ## The Vision Ahead

-1. The project begins as a minimalist pure **core** backend programming framework
+1. The project begins as a minimalist pure **core** backend framework
-2. Stateful **devices** addon makes it become a full stack programming framework
+2. Stateful **devices** addon makes it become a full stack framework
 3. Finally, it awakens as a monochrome text mode **Symbol-OS**
    (chat-like command line interface of the symbolic world).